rust-lang/rfcs/text/0000-cargo-sbom.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Additional fields can be added to the SBOM without a breaking change as new requirements are identified.
+Additional fields can be added to the SBOM without a breaking change as new requirements are identified such as:
+* Environment variables read
+* Additional profile flags
+* External tool versions (linker, C compiler, OS)

 ## Build scripts
 Build scripts could communicate back to Cargo to inject additional dependencies into the SBOM.
-For example, if a crate builds `c` code and then links with it, it could emit a message that causes Cargo to read in a file describing the `c` dependency.
+For example, if a crate builds `C` code and then links with it, it would emit a build script instruction that causes Cargo to read in a file describing the `C` dependency.
 ```
 cargo::sbom=<PATH>
 ````